bitshares/dev.bitshares.works/core/api/object_ids.md

 ***

-In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, its transactions and accounts.
-On the BitShares blockchains there are **no addresses**, but objects identified by **a unique id, an type and a space.**
+In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, transactions, and accounts.
+On the BitShares blockchains, there are **no addresses**.
+So, the objects are identified by **a unique id, a type and space.**

 ### BitShares Objects Format